STAFF

 California Climate Action Corps Member

-AJ (he/him) is excited to join the Grassroots Ecology team for the 2024–25 term, bringing with him a BS in Environmental Sciences and a BA in Geography from San Francisco State University.
+AJ (he/him) is excited to join the Grassroots Ecology team, bringing with him a BS in Environmental Sciences and a BA in Geography from San Francisco State University.
 A lifelong outdoor enthusiast, AJ grew up hiking, snowboarding, and climbing, which sparked his appreciation for natural spaces.
 Aware of his environmental impact through outdoor recreation, he volunteers with nonprofit organizations to help restore damaged habitats and maintain hiking trails.

 Junko Bryant